TALK TO SALES

 Substantiation requirements for employee health benefits

-In this article, we’ll outline the IRS rules and substantiation requirements for employee health benefits.
+In this article, we'll outline the substantiation requirements for these employee health benefits to help employers avoid any potential compliance issues.

 What are substantiation requirements?